JGL/IntroductionToCreativeComputing2022/README.md

-# Introduction To Creative Coding 2022
+# Introduction To Creative Computing 2022

-A series of lectures and workshops on Creative Coding delivered over a week in April 2022.
+A series of lectures and workshops on Creative Computing delivered over a week in April 2022.

 ## Code of Conduct